 Great book for those in career transition.
 Dorie is a great writer with lots of excellent, workable ideas.

-(pronounced Leader Lab) - David Burkus interviews a lot of authors and thinkers in his podcast that shares insight on leadership, innovation, and strategy.
-Listen to my interview with David here
+LDRLB (pronounced Leader Lab) - David Burkus interviews a lot of authors and thinkers in his podcast that shares insight on leadership, innovation, and strategy.
+Listen to my interview with David here.

 One of the few books that takes a structured approach to how to create change in the world.
 Really love all the books these guys write, but this is my favorite.

-: Learn about anything and everything you never imagined by watching a TED Talk.
-Here are three of my favorites: Amy Cuddy on PowerPoses
+TED TALKS: Learn about anything and everything you never imagined by watching a TED Talk.
+Here are three of my favorites: Amy Cuddy on PowerPoses, Ron Finley the Guerilla Gardener, and Sam Horn on How to Create Interest and Connect with Anyone.

 Explores the personal and societal reasons women seldom ask for what they need, want, and deserve at home and at work–and shows how they can develop this crucial skill.
 Another one of those books that has influenced a lot of women leaders.